DevExpress/devextreme-demos/JSDemos/Demos/Slider/Overview/Angular/description.md

-The Slider component allows users to set a numeric value on a continuous range of possible values.
 This demo shows how you can create and configure a Slider.

 ## Create a Slider